 Is this the grand purpose of life?
-Humanity just burns up and dies?
+All humanity just burns up and dies?

 Could be…But this is not how I see it.
 Everything in me tells me there is more.

 I have no problem admitting that I have a intrinsic bias on this question.
-In my early childhood I was a very inquisitive boy.
+In my early childhood I was a very spiritually inquisitive boy.
 I have been all my life.
-Growing up my parents were subject to my barrage of questions relating to our existence, life, death, and purpose. (read more about my childhood with God).
-During childhood I encountered what I believed to be genuine experiences with a Creator and haven’t really deviated from my Creator based world view paradigm.
-I’ve definitely gone off course personally, and sought understanding from other spiritual perspectives, but I’ve never believed anything else about the origins of our existence.
+Growing up my parents were subject to my barrage of questions relating to human existence, life, death, and purpose. (read more about my childhood with God).
+During childhood I encountered what I believe to be genuine experiences with a Creator and haven’t really deviated from my Creator based world view paradigm since.
+I’ve definitely gone off course with many personal failures and blemishes, and also sought understanding from other spiritual perspectives, but I’ve never believed anything else about the origins of our existence.
 Specifically, I believe in the God as revealed in the Christian Bible to be the creator of the universe.
 And ever since I was a boy I’ve been trying to figure out what this Bible says about God and what He does want from us.